 A/N: This story is dedicated to AJ, Bex, C & Daisy, for their love, support, and for always being awesome.

-“This morning we’re lucky enough to have two of the hottest stars on Australian TV - Mackenzie Lauren and Ryan Moore, here with us today.”
+“This morning we’re lucky enough to have two of the hottest stars on Australian TV with us.
+Please welcome Mackenzie Lauren and Ryan Moore!”

-It never seemed to matter how many of these interviews she did, Mackenzie "Mac" Lauren always felt nervous when sitting down to talk about her work.
-She’d spent the majority of the last few years in front of the camera, but this was different.
+It never seemed to matter how many of these interviews she did, Mackenzie ‘Mac’ Lauren always felt nervous when sitting down to talk about her work.
+She’d spent the majority of her time over the past few years in front of the camera, but this was different.
 She didn’t have a script telling her which questions Star Ellis, the Sunshine Mornings’ host was going to ask her.
 She did, however, have her friend and co-star, Ryan Moore, next to her.

 “Thanks for being here this morning,” Star said to them.